 - Psychological and behavioral symptoms include depression, anxiety attacks, mood swings, irritability, lack of motivation, impaired decision-making, abandonment of responsibilities, financial instability, changes in eating and sleeping habits, and isolation tendencies.

-The signs and symptoms of opioid use disorder can include withdrawal symptoms.
 Withdrawal symptoms can occur with the proper usage of opioids.
 Opioid withdrawal symptoms can consist of several uncomfortable symptoms as the body and brain begin to filter the drug from the body.
 Withdrawal symptoms can continue and increase in intensity over time.

 Initial symptoms of opioid withdrawal (usually occur within 24 hours):